AminMilantash/AI_Projects/simple-HigherHRNet/README.md

 [*HigherHRNet: Scale-Aware Representation Learning for Bottom-Up Human Pose Estimation*](https://openaccess.thecvf.com/content_CVPR_2020/papers/Cheng_HigherHRNet_Scale-Aware_Representation_Learning_for_Bottom-Up_Human_Pose_Estimation_CVPR_2020_paper.pdf).
 The code is a simplified version of the [official code](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation) with the ease-of-use in mind.
+# summary.txt
+This file save runtime of program and number of person on picture

+# keypoint.txt
+This file save joints of body

 The code is fully compatible with the
  [official pre-trained weights](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation).